Targale Windpark

 2022

-The development of the Tārgale Wind Park has taken place over several years.
-During this time, many measures have been taken not only to meet the regulatory standards required for construction, but also to reduce the impact of the park on the surrounding environment and the society.
-This has been achieved by using state of the art turbines to achieve high production efficiency and reduce overall noise levels.
-The Tārgale Wind Park will improve Latvia’s energy security, reduce dependence on energy imports and increase the share of renewable energy.
+The Tārgale Wind Park was developed for several years.
+During this time, many measures were taken to meet the regulatory standards required for construction and reduce the park’s impact on the surrounding environment and society.
+State-of-the-art turbines were chosen to achieve high production efficiency and reduce overall noise levels.
+The Tārgale Wind Park improved Latvia’s energy security, reduced dependence on energy imports, and increased the share of renewable energy.

 More news